stevens-armlab/teleop_python_utils/README.md

 Another window will display the plots of the haptic input and robot end-effector trajectories in separately.
 Both trajectories are plotted in the Viewer base frame.

 Then, ```traj1.yaml``` will be saved under [data_saved](teleop_python_utils/data_saved), which can be used to load the generated joint state trajectory to a ROS Node as demonstrated [here](https://github.com/stevens-armlab/teleop_core).

+#### 5. [Work In Progress] performance_metrics.py

+This script is being worked on to evaluate jacobian-based performance metrics such as manipulabilit, etc.

+To be updated soon...